HELIOS APP (Viking Centro App)

 • Becomes anxious when some functions are somewhat hidden as it is difficult to reach them

 • Feels overwhelmed when an app has too many elements on the screen at once, making navigation confusing and inefficient.
-(Example: Aliexpress)
+(Example given: Aliexpress)

 User Interview